BootstrapCMS/CMS/README.md

 1. Choose your poison - I'd recommend [Redis](http://redis.io).
 2. Enter your cache server details into `config/cache.php`.
-3. You will probably want to enabled minification in `config/asset.php`.
-4. Setting the driver to array will effectively disable caching if you don't want the overhead.
+3. Setting the driver to array will effectively disable caching if you don't want the overhead.

 ## Setting Up Themes